 For child safety, choose shades with cordless lifts or inaccessible cords.

-For those wondering what are roman shades, they are elegant window coverings.
-Roman shades have a series of fabric panels stitched onto a number of cords.
-The fabric panels fold neatly onto the cords when you increase the shade opening.
-They are made using fabrics like cotton, reed or polyester.
+Roman shades are elegant window coverings that include a series of fabric panels stitched onto a cord.
+The fabric panels fold up neatly as the shade is opened.
+They're typically made of cotton, reed or polyester.

 Roller Shades vs Roman Shades